spbrogan/sensor.mopeka_pro_check/README.md

 >This was originally based on/shamelessly copied from [custom-components/sensor.mitemp_bt](https://github.com/custom-components/sensor.mitemp_bt).
 I want to thank [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) and [@Magalex](https://community.home-assistant.io/u/Magalex) for providing a blueprint for developing my Home Assistant component.

-So I want to thank the work of [@Thrilleratplay](https://community.home-assistant.io/u/thrilleratplay) as well as those mentioned above.
+So I want to thank [@Thrilleratplay](https://community.home-assistant.io/u/thrilleratplay) as well as those mentioned above.

 Finally, [Mopeka Products](https://mopeka.com/) was extremely helpful.
-There support has been great and the short time I have used their sensor I have been happy with its capability.
+Their support has been great and the short time I have used their sensor I have been happy with its capability.
 I would recommend their sensor.

 ## Notices

-Since this is a copy of [custom-components/sensor.mitemp_bt](https://github.com/custom-components/sensor.mitemp_bt) many components will retain that projects copyright.
+Since some parts of this were copied from [custom-components/sensor.mitemp_bt](https://github.com/custom-components/sensor.mitemp_bt) some components will retain that projects copyright.

 ``` txt
 MIT License